servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 user's cart**.
 We want to update this cost in real-time once anything impacting it changes.

-This is why `ICartService.GetTotalAsync` exists - this method is expected to return the right total.
+This is why `ICartService.GetTotal` exists - this method is expected to return the right total.
 But...
 Looks like there is nothing in our API that could tell the client that total for the specific cart changes, right?

 The right answer to this question is "Wrong!
 It's a Fusion API, and every read endpoint of a Fusion API is capable of doing exactly this!".
 But before we dig into the details, let's think how we'd implement the same behavior without Fusion.

 One possible option is:

 1. Add SignalR hub on server
 2. Make it broadcast every command to every client
 3. Make clients to maintain their own copies of